oracle/pgql-lang/pages/pgql-1.5-spec.md

  - An edge variable
  - A second vertex variable

-If the path contains multiple edges then each time the second vertex variable binds to the same vertex as the first vertex variable in the next step.
+When iterating through the steps of a path, the second vertex variable of the current step binds to the same vertex as the first vertex variable of the next step, unless there is no next step.

 For example: